Uyghur Forced Labor Prevention Act (UFLPA): What you need to know

 Other CBP seized goods include downstream products of cotton and tomatoes that are produced outside of the XUAR, but that incorporate cotton and tomato products sourced from the XUAR in their final product.
 Some examples of these downstream products are apparel, textiles, tomato sauce, and canned tomatoes.

-If CPB seizes an importer’s goods, there are two paths to securing the release of the detained goods.
+If CPB seizes an importer’s goods, there are two paths to securing the release of the detained goods:

-1. The first path is proving that the imported goods and their inputs are sourced entirely from outside the XUAR, and don’t have any connection to the UFLPA Entity List.
+The first path is proving that the imported goods and their inputs are sourced entirely from outside the XUAR, and don’t have any connection to the UFLPA Entity List.
 This path requires businesses to map their full supply chains and have strong records of their suppliers.

-2. The second path is by conceding that the goods or materials were produced in the XUAR but providing clear and convincing evidence that no part was produced by forced labor.
+The second path is by conceding that the goods or materials were produced in the XUAR but providing clear and convincing evidence that no part was produced by forced labor.
+To prove the goods were not made with forced labor, businesses need to provide evidence that conditions of forced labor were not present in the facilities of the production of their goods, including the harvesting, collection or production or the raw materials or component parts.

-3. To prove the goods were not made with forced labor, businesses need to provide evidence that conditions of forced labor were not present in the facilities of the production of their goods, including the harvesting, collection or production or the raw materials or component parts.
-Collecting and reporting on this evidence requires companies to have a robust due diligence program, mapping their supply chain and maintaining strong records of supplier relationships and behaviors.
+Collecting and reporting on this evidence requires companies to have a robust due diligence program, mapping their supply chain and maintaining strong records of supplier relationships and behaviours.
 Evidence to show that the 11 ILO indicators of forced labor were not present in the supply chain is required.

-How can Sedex help?
+How Sedex can help

 Sedex Consulting can help you address the Act with several actions, including:

-• Designing thorough supplier due diligence programs.
+- Designing thorough supplier due diligence programs.

-• Conducting gap assessments between companies’ current approaches and the requirements of the law.
+- Conducting gap assessments between companies’ current approaches and the requirements of the law.

-• Advising on supplier policies and procedures to communicate expectations to suppliers.
+- Advising on supplier policies and procedures to communicate expectations to suppliers.

 Are you interested in learning more about how Sedex can support your business with the UFLPA and other responsible business laws?